 When you leave IPERS-covered employment before you retire, you need to decide what to do with your IPERS account.
-You have several choices.
+You have several choices, and it's a good idea to contact IPERS to talk about your options.

 LEAVING FUNDS WITH IPERS